d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   └────

-  The cursor is left between the parentheses of the `test()' head term, and the `TestBody' variable is marked as a hole (see [Filling Holes]).
+  The cursor is left between the parentheses of the `test()' head term, and the `TestBody' variable is marked as a hole (see [Holes]).
 To insert another unit test, place point after a complete test case and type `C-M-m' or `M-RET' to invoke `sweeprolog-insert-term-dwim' (see [Context-Based Term Insertion]).

-[Filling Holes] See section Filling Holes
+[Holes] See section Holes

 [Context-Based Term Insertion] See section Context-Based Term Insertion